Counting and effective rigidity in algebra and geometry: Introduction

 \paragraph*{\textbf{Acknowledgements.}}

-The authors would like to thank Jayadev Athreya, Richard Canary, Ted Chinburg, Britain Cox, Peter Doyle, Daniel Fiorilli, Tsachik Gelander, Grant Lakeland, Chris Leininger, Jeff Meyer, Nick Miller, Gopal Prasad, Alan Reid, and Matthew Stover for conversations on the material in this article.
-The first author was partially supported by an NSF RTG grant DMS-1045119 and an NSF Mathematical Sciences Postdoctoral Fellowship.
-The second author was partially supported by an NSF grant DMS-1105710.
-The third author was partially supported by an NSF grant DMS-1402268.
-The fourth author was partially supported by NSF VIGRE grant DMS-0738586 and by an AMS Simons Travel Grant.
+The authors thank Jayadev Athreya, Richard Canary, Ted Chinburg, Britain Cox, Peter Doyle, Daniel Fiorilli, Tsachik Gelander, Grant Lakeland, Chris Leininger, Jeff Meyer, Nick Miller, Gopal Prasad, Alan Reid, and Matthew Stover for conversations on the material in this article.
+We also thank the anonymous referee for detailed comments on an earlier version that corrected a mistake in Theorem 1.1 and helped improve the exposition.
+BL was partially supported by NSF RTG grant DMS-1045119 and an NSF Mathematical Sciences Postdoctoral Fellowship.
+DBM was partially supported by NSF grant DMS-1105710.
+PP was partially supported by NSF grant DMS-1402268.
+LT was partially supported NSF VIGRE grant DMS-0738586 and by an AMS Simons Travel Grant.